What is a septum piercing?

 Cleaning your piercing should be one of the primary cares after getting one, as the area in which the septum resides is prone to bacterial buildup if not disinfected.
 Luckily, by keeping clean and monitoring the area, you do not have to worry about infection and other complications.

-Rinse using warm salt water to disinfect, and be sure to clean around the pierced area with a cotton swab.
+Rinse using warm salt water to disinfect your mouth without using a harsh, alcohol-based mouthwash, and be sure to clean around the pierced area with a cotton swab.

 How long do septum piercings take to heal?